sharst/OpenHumidor/README.md

 * simple: you can set it up from the ground up within an hour or get it pre-configured
 * cheap: aiming at ~10$ a sensor, ~20$ a humidifier

 OpenHumidor is written in Python (base station software) and Arduino (sensor board firmware).
 The board layout was designed in KiCad.
+It is spread over several GitHub repositories, so you only need to check out the files you actually need.
+* [OpenHumidor-Arduino](https://github.com/sharst/OpenHumidor-Arduino) for the sensor board firmware
+* [OpenHumidor-KiCad](https://github.com/sharst/OpenHumidor-Kicad) for the sensor layout files
+* This repository, where I will release the Python Base Station code once it is ready.

 ## How can I use OpenHumidor?
 * With one sensor and one humidifier as a local electronic humidifying solution